 - The times when Thanos of Titan has acquired omnipotence (Heart of the Universe, Infinity Gauntlet, the Cosmic Cube) the situation is similar to this.
 "How can you cope with a universe where God is truly mad."

-- Ironically, the Thor villain Gorr the God-Butcher both believes this, being a Hollywood Atheist with a Trauma Conga Line background, and is this, as he's empowered by an uber-divine god-killing weapon that he uses to take Rage Against the Heavens to the level of hunting down, torturing and murdering every god he can find.
+- Ironically, the Thor villain Gorr the God-Butcher both believes this, being a Hollywood Atheist with a Trauma Conga Line background, and is this, as he's empowered by an uber-divine god-killing weapon - created by an actual evil God - that he uses to take Rage Against the Heavens to the level of hunting down, torturing and murdering every god he can find.

 - In Spawn, God and Satan are portrayed as, though not exactly "evil," essentially the cosmic equivalent of spoiled teenagers who enjoy breaking each other's stuff.
 It's the fact that this includes us that causes this to become a problem.
 Oh, and He's not actually the Creator.

 - There was an arc of The Spectre that featured God apparently going completely insane and cannibalizing the Archangel Michael in a scene right out of a Goya painting.
 However, it's eventually revealed that a).
 God Is Good, b).
 Michael was in on it, and c). the entire thing was a Secret Test of Character for the Spectre.